How to Start an Escape Room Business in 2026: 10-Step Guide

 Key insurance policies

 In addition to liability, you need Property Insurance to cover your build-out, props, and tech.
 If you have staff, Workers' Compensation is legally required.
 Only add Commercial Auto if you own a company vehicle.
-Some owners mistakenly underinsure their custom props, so get a detailed appraisal.
+Get a detailed appraisal for custom props so you do not underinsure them.

 Work with an agent who understands entertainment venues.
 You might want to get quotes from providers like Philadelphia Insurance Companies, CBIZ, or Haas & Wilkerson.
 A general agent may not grasp the specific risks, leaving you with costly coverage gaps.